michael-jones253/Hello-Hadoop-netbeans-OS-X/README.md

 ## The netbeans project settings that are needed to run with the HDFS from the IDE:

+1. Get log4j configured to work in the IDE.
+Absence of log4j configuration won't stop hadoop from running, but we won't get to see useful error messages from hadoop without it.
-1. HADOOP_HOME environment variable project run (and test) property.
+2. HADOOP_HOME environment variable project run (and test) property.
-2. Duplicate hadoop configuration in the classpath.
+3. Duplicate hadoop configuration in the classpath.
 The above environment variable does not pick up the hadoop configuration from its usual place.
 Yahoo's only suggestion is to run from the command line via the hadoop script.
 The Apache HDFS API documention says that configuration is looked for in the classpath, so I took the approach of duplicating the configuration (just 2 files) instead of figuring out how to get it to look in the installation path.
-3. The correct Maven dependencies.
+4. The correct Maven dependencies.
 If not all the jar depenencies are there the program may build and run, but it won't talk to the HDFS if it doesn't load the HDFS jars.

 I think that the setup of this project would probably work on Linux too.